HungryPandaBytes/popular-dishes-carousel-service/MYPLAN.md

 - use scrollBy to move 3 dishes to the left / right after each click
 - need to figure out the width of the 3 dishes and include it in the clickhandler

-5. Upload the photos to S3 and think of a way to seed it to db
 6. Build the modal for each top dishes

-- research how React handles modal
+- set up modal for each top dishes
+- set up the structure of

 6. Build the Review component that
+7. Upload the photos to S3 and think of a way to seed it to db